moondance-labs/tanssi-docs/builders/toolkit/rpc.md

 Tanssi nodes support two custom JSON-RPC endpoints: `frnt_isBlockFinalized` and `frnt_isTxFinalized`.
 Tanssi features deterministic finality (as opposed to probabilistic like Bitcoin's finality), which means that at any point of time, the answer to whether a block or transaction is finalized or not can be answered with a definitive yes or no. Tanssi has built these two custom endpoints to provide valuable functionality for checking the finality of on-chain events.

-???+ function "frnt_isBlockFinalized"

-    Checks for the finality of the block given by its block hash.
+???+ function "frnt_isBlockFinalized - checks for the finality of the block given by its block hash"

     === "Parameters"

-        - `block_hash` *string* - the hash of the block, accepts either Substrate-style or Ethereum-style block hash as its input
+        - `block_hash` ++"string"++ - the hash of the block, accepts either Substrate-style or Ethereum-style block hash as its input

     === "Returns"

-        Returns a boolean: `true` if the block is finalized, `false` if the block is not finalized or not found.
+        ++"boolean"++ - `true` if the block is finalized, `false` if the block is not finalized or not found

     === "Example"